camunda/camunda-docs-manual/site/src/documents/how-tos/cockpit/develop-a-plugin/howto.md

       // ...
     }

-Given the above setup the resource class extends the cockpit api with the following paths
+Given the above setup the resource class extends the cockpit API with the following paths

     GET $cockpit_api_root/plugin/sample/$engine/process-instance

 #### Test Case

 To test your JAX-RS resources you can instantiate them directly during a plugin test case.
-Alternatively you can write a real api test using [arquillian](http://arquillian.org/).
+Alternatively you can write a real API test using [arquillian](http://arquillian.org/).
 See [PluginApiTest](https://github.com/camunda/camunda-bpm-platform/blob/master/webapps/cockpit/cockpit-core/src/test/java/org/camunda/bpm/cockpit/test/plugin/resources/PluginApiTest.java) for an example.